Mae Ffarm Ofal Clynfyw’n gwmni cymunedol sydd yn cynnal a chefnogi pobl anabl a bregus trwy sawl prosiect dysgu

 Clynfyw Care Farm

-Clynfyw Care Farm is a Community Interest Company which supports disabled and vulnerable people using numerous meaningful projects as tools for learning, engagement, contribution and fun through our farm based Day Service and supporting people living in the Clynfyw Farm Cottages.
-We also manage the Kinora mental health recovery centre in Cardigan and lots of other things too!
+Clynfyw Care Farm is a Community Interest Company.
+We use meaningful projects as tools for learning, engagement, contribution and fun through our farm based Day Service and supporting people living in the Clynfyw Farm Cottages.
+We also manage the Kinora mental health recovery centre in Cardigan.

 We care about our local community, working alongside many community-based groups and statutory organisations to help create a more inclusive region.
-As of 1st April 2019 we provide inspiring opportunities for 45 different vulnerable people many times each week, and secure, enjoyable employment for 52 paid staff and volunteers.
+As of 1st November 2021 Clynfyw is home to ten people living in supported tenancy and provides inspiring opportunities for 45 different vulnerable people many times each week, and secure, enjoyable employment for 42 paid staff and volunteers.
 Clynfyw is a ‘significant local employer’!

 We want to help other people set up care farms and to improve community-focused social care.
-To this end we have written a book—‘Care Farming for Beginners—a how to guide’, which we hope will help others to develop their land for social and therapeutic purposes.
+To this end we wrote a book—‘Care Farming for Beginners—a how to guide’, to help others to develop their land for social and therapeutic purposes.
 We often give talks here and elsewhere and welcome people to visit (by arrangement) and to steal our ideas!

 We hope you will enjoy our website, but please note it is just an introduction to our work.
 Please get in touch if you would like more information about anything we mention.
 Thank you.